- Print

 Option | Description |

-Automatic | Prefers indexed and uses JPEG if image contains more than 256 colors. |
+Automatic | Prefers creating indexed images and uses JPEG if the image contains more than 256 colors. |

-Indexed | Creates indexed images (using a palette) if image contains no more than 256 colors - otherwise store as bitmap.
+Indexed | Creates indexed images (using a palette) if the image contains no more than 256 colors, else the image is stored as a bitmap.
 The setting gives the best image quality, but the file size may increase. |

 JPEG | Compresses all images using JPEG.
 The setting compromises image quality in favor of smaller file sizes. |